1 Introduction

 From here, you can choose one of several tabs:

-• Reporting: Configures and operates the FreeDV Reporter reporting feature.
+- Reporting: Configures and operates the reporting feature, which controls reporting to FreeDV Reporter and PSK Reporter.

 4.2 Changing FreeDV mode